jpllosa/kafka-howto/README.md

-# kafka-howto
+# Kafka: How to send and receive messages
-How to use Kafka for sending and receiving messages.
+How to use Kafka for sending and receiving messages by Joel Patrick Llosa.